OPTML-Group/OPTML-Group.github.io/posts/template.md

 ---

-# How to Robustify Black-Box ML Models?
-A Zeroth-Order Optimization Perspective
+## How to Robustify Black-Box ML Models?

 In this paper, we study the problem of black-box defense, aiming to secure black-box models against adversarial attacks using only input-output model queries.
 We integrate denoised smoothing (DS) with ZO (zerothorder) optimization to build a feasible black-box defense framework.
 We further propose ZO-AE-DS, which leverages autoencoder (AE) to bridge the gap between FO and ZO optimization.